 > View statewide hepatitis A case counts and data, HERE. (link to Idaho Dept. of Health & Welfare's tableau webpage)

-The food service employee worked various days and shifts during the period they were contagious.
-Based on the infectious period of hepatitis A, anyone who ate at Saint Lawrence Gridiron on the following dates should check their immunization records to see if they have received a hepatitis A vaccine:
+The food service employee worked various days during the period they were contagious at the Black Bear Diner, located at 7530 State Street in Boise.
+Based on the infectious period of hepatitis A, anyone who ate at the State Street Black Bear Diner on the following dates should check their immunization records to see if they have received a hepatitis A vaccine:

-Those with questions about their immunization record, who wish to make a vaccine appointment or have questions related to hepatitis A and potential exposure at this restaurant may call 208-321-2222.
+Those with questions about their immunization record, who wish to make a vaccine appointment or have questions related to hepatitis A and potential exposure at this restaurant may call 208-321-2222 weekdays between 8:30 a.m and 4:30 p.m.

 Potentially exposed patrons should also watch for symptoms of hepatitis A which may include abdominal pain, dark urine, fatigue, fever, jaundice (yellowing of the skin and eyes), light-colored stools, loss of appetite, nausea and vomiting.
 Hepatitis A symptoms typically develop around 4 weeks after exposure if you have been infected.
 If symptoms occur, seek medical attention.